xapax/security/pass_the_hash_-_reusing_hashes.md

 # Pass the hash - reusing hashes

-Pass the hash (PTH) is a technique that lets the user authenticate by using a vlaid username and the hash, instead of the unhashed password.
+Pass the hash (PTH) is a technique that lets the user authenticate by using a valid username and the hash, instead of the unhashed password.
 So if you have gotten a hold of a hash you might be able to use that hash against another system.

 Pass the hash is a suite of different tools.